nickthetj/DSC-Phase3-Project/README.md

 There are a few steps we would like to take to further limit fatalities in car crashes:<br>
 1. Crash Location Investigation
 2. BAC Investigation
+3. Driverless Cars Investigation

 For the crash location investigation, the datasets we worked with provided some information available on the location of every crash, but it was broken down by street.
 It might be easier and more efficient to break the city down into areas or districts to highlight particular problem areas of the city that could be reformed.

 For the BAC investigation, the top preliminary cause and fatal percentage of fatal crashes was the Physical Condition of the Driver.
 With more time we could investigate how much of this was due to drunk drivers or drivers under the influence of drugs.

+For the Driverless Cars Investigation, we would like to investigate the Driverless feature more thoroughly and see how the rise in popularity of self-driving vehicles has impacted this.

 ## **Thank You**
 Thank you for taking the time to review our recommendations.